LucianoTheWindowsFan/pcmusic/v2/profile/games/template.md

 [GAME RELEASE DATE] should be replaced with the day the game was released.
 [VERSION] should be replaced with the set's latest version number.
 [LATEST VERSION RELEASE DATE] should be replaced with the release date of the set's latest version.
+[WIDTH] should be replaced with the image width.
+[HEIGHT] should be replaced with the image height.

 <!DOCTYPE html>
 <html>